AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 # ... with 52 more rows
 ```

-There are two years with the most economic damage: 2006 and 2006.
+Years with the most economic damage:

 ```r
 q1 <- ggplot(byYearSummary, aes(x = year, y = damage.bb)) +